In-grid-collective/ingrid-public-portfolio/README.md

 - [ ] Arebyte Residency page, copy and structure ideas from here https://pad.riseup.net/p/9G1AqW1LBCHdw1JV8AYm-keep

 About:
-- [ ] Stick to Johanna’s design
+- [X] Stick to Johanna’s design
-- [ ] Enter About page draft of copy / text from here: https://pad.riseup.net/p/9G1AqW1LBCHdw1JV8AYm-keep
+- [X] Enter About page draft of copy / text from here: https://pad.riseup.net/p/9G1AqW1LBCHdw1JV8AYm-keep
+- [ ] Add links to tags in the "what we do section"

 People:
-- [ ] Make Bio grid on top of credits grid
+- [X] Make Bio grid on top of credits grid
-- [ ] Rearrange the information grids and how it stacks in different devices
+- [X] Rearrange the information grids and how it stacks in different devices
 - [ ] Use expandable table for credits (https://daisyui.com/components/accordion/)
-- [ ] Combine Bio and other info
+- [X] Combine Bio and other info

 Tagged page:
 - [ ] Styling of “Tagged” title